What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Tennessee · National Park Gateway · Score: 80.4

 4,200 residents.
 12.2 million visitors to Great Smoky Mountains, the most visited national park in the US.
 52% arrive in summer: 1,510 tourists per resident at peak.
-Airbnb listings exceed the total housing stock at 107.7% STR penetration.
+Airbnb listings exceed the total housing stock at 107.7% short-term rental penetration.

 3 Leavenworth, Washington